nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `add n/Lab report 3 d/23-04-2020 1230 mod/CS2100`
 * `add n/Tutorial 2 d/29-06-2020 1400 mod/CS2100 remind`

-### Listing all lessons and assignments : `list`
+### Listing lessons and assignments : `list`

 Format: `list [NUMBER]`

-- Shows a list of all lessons and assignments in your schedule within `NUMBER` number of weeks.
+- Shows a list of lessons and assignments in your schedule within next `NUMBER` weeks, starting from today.
 - `list` command without `NUMBER` displays your entire list of lessons and assignments stored in ProductiveNUS.
-- A week in this context starts with Monday and ends with Sunday.

 Examples:
-- `list 2` displays all your lessons and assignments within 2 weeks (including the current week).
+- `list 2` displays your lessons and assignments within the next 2 weeks (starting from today).
-- `list 3` displays all your lessons and assignments within
+- `list 3` displays all your lessons and assignments within the next 3 weeks (starting from today).
-3 weeks (including the current week).
 - `list ` displays all your lessons and assignments.

 ### Deleting an assignment : `delete`